-Debt Centre Managers and Coaches and Life Slills and Job Club Leaders should contact their CAP designated church safeguarding officer if they have any safeguarding concerns.
-They should ensure they know who their designated church safeguarding officer is and have the contact details for that person.
-If there is one partner church involved in the Debt Centre, Life Skills or Job Club then the safeguarding officer for CAP is likely to be that church's safeguarding officer, however, where there are a group of churches supporting a Debt Centre/Life Skills/Job Club then the CAP safeguarding officer may be from a different church from where the CAP service is based.
+Debt Centre Managers and Coaches and Group Service Leaders should contact their partner church safeguarding officer if they have any safeguarding concerns.
+They should ensure they know who their partner church safeguarding officer is and have the contact details for that person.
+If there is one partner church involved in the debt centre or Group Service then the safeguarding officer for CAP is likely to be that church's safeguarding officer, however, where there are a group of churches supporting a debt centre and/or Group Service then the CAP safeguarding officer may be from a different church from where the CAP service is based.